developer-zebra/developer-zebra-site/src/stagenow/3-1/gettingstarted/index.md

 Select the IP, then select Set as Current.
 This IP address is retained in future operations, including after re-launch and system reboot.

 ### Wi-Fi Hotspot
 The StageNow tool allows a desktop computer equipped with a wireless network interface card to act as a Wi-Fi hotspot for staging devices.
-This allows staging without requiring an external Wi-Fi network and reduces the number bar codes to one with default security, or more than one with optional double security selected by the administrator.
+This allows staging without requiring an external Wi-Fi network and reduces the number barcodes to one with default security, or more than one with optional double security selected by the administrator.
-It also eliminates the need for reprinting the bar codes even if there is a profile change.
+It also eliminates the need for reprinting the barcodes even if there is a profile change.

 If the Wi-Fi hotspot is off, you can turn it on via the button on the heading bar.